cliffgao/PSIONplusm/README.md

-# PSIONplusm
+# PSIONplus^m
-This is a stand-alone version of PSIONplusm for accurate multi-label prediction of ion channels and their types.
+This is a stand-alone version of PSIONplus^m for accurate multi-label prediction of ion channels and their types.

 # Webserver
 You can also use our server at: